A Workplace Culture of Fun, Trust and High-Performance for Your Virtual Staff

 Include everyone in the battleplan.

 Is the big picture and goals known to everybody?
 Do they know why they’re doing what they’re doing?
+Empower your employees by valuing their concerns, suggestions, and choices.

 Set targets and expectations high.

 Just high enough for a nice stretch and to let your virtual staff rise to their potential, but not too high that it injures morale.
+If there’s a skill-demanding project that your employees lack, opt for career development.
+Upskilling doesn’t take much time these days with video courses.
+Invest in their success and expect high-performance.

-In conclusion, enable them to act like they’re the boss invested and dedicated.
+In conclusion, enable them to act like they’re the boss, invested and dedicated.
 When they know their roles and your goals, they can move freely and amazingly, instead of always asking for instructions, and only doing what you tell them to do.

 You increase performance through a culture of trust and warmth.
 What have you got going on with your virtual team that excites you to log on to work?